wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==
+= 1.3.12 =
+Now when Highlander Grouping collapses an element, it will automatically collapse nested elements as well.

 = 1.3.11 =
 Added excerpt feature that allows a juicy bit of nibble text to be displayed above and below the trigger text&mdash;as well as below the target text.